 How to Perform Multiple Time-Frame Analysis

-Of course, not all currency pairs have been created equal, and it’s important to experiment with different assets (ideally when using a demo account) to identify as many trading opportunities as possible.
+Of course, not all currency pairs have been created equal, and it’s important to experiment with different assets ideally when using a demo account or you can also use the best brokerage accounts to identify as many trading opportunities as possible.

 This is where multiple time-frame analysis enters the fray, as this involves analysis of specific currency pairs across a number of alternative time-frames to create an optimal trading strategy.